suhasmaddali/suhasmaddali/README.md

 🎮 [__Popular Gaming Titles Wikipedia Web Scraping__](https://github.com/suhasmaddali/Web-Scraping/blob/main/Webscraping%20of%20Popular%20Gaming%20Titles%20Wikipedia.ipynb)

-* __Wikipedia__ is a good source of information and is often reliable especially with the trends.
+* __Wikipedia__ is a good source of information and is often reliable, especially with the trends.
 * __Web scraping__ this information could be handy.
 Web scraping of __Gaming data__ was performed to extract useful insights from it.
 * There were various tables present in Wikipedia.
 Interest was towards the most trending Games and the overall revenue generated by them.
 * It was very interesting to work with the data and understand the games that were in high demand.